Want to learn how to say “hello” in Arabic? You’ve landed on the right page.

 Arabic is a language spoken in nearly every corner of the world.
 What is particularly unique about it is that there are so many variations and dialects that make it a diverse language.
 In fact, it can be tricky to learn Arabic because many people today don’t speak the standard form, known as ‘fushah’.
 Instead, they feel more comfortable using everyday language and cultural terms.

 This isn’t to say that learning Arabic is impossible.
-If we’re being honest, Arabic is definitely one language that can help you expand your connections and introduce you to a massive community.
-It can also come in handy if you’re visiting the Middle East or North Africa, especially if you want to bargain for better prices.
+With Arabic learning apps and books, you’ll get there.
+Arabic is definitely one language that can help you expand your connections and introduce you to a massive community.
+It can also come in handy if you’re visiting the Middle East or North Africa.
 So, if you’re looking to get familiar with a few terms in various dialects, here is how to say “hello” in Arabic and more.

 1. “Hello” in Arabic